 July 3, 2019 – Researchers from UNAM and CONANP discovered a reef near Puerto Morelos, Mexico to have a severe outbreak of coral disease affecting similar species and exhibiting similar patterns as those in Florida.

 Since then, several teams have been surveying the coastline and have found numerous other reefs affected by SCTLD.
-They found the ten most affected coral species included Meandrina meandrites, Dichocoenia stokesii, Eusmilia fastigiata, Siderastrea siderea, Colpophyllia natans, Orbicella faveolata, Diploria labyrinthiformis, Siderastrea radians, Pseudodiploria strigosa, Montastraea cavernosa.*
+They found the ten most affected coral species were Meandrina meandrites, Dichocoenia stokesii, Eusmilia fastigiata, Siderastrea siderea, Colpophyllia natans, Orbicella faveolata, Diploria labyrinthiformis, Siderastrea siderea, Pseudodiploria strigosa, Montastraea cavernosa.*

 In addition, several treatment methods are being tested to reduce the spread of SCTLD on affected corals.